Skip to content

 Does it work offline?

-Yes — once loaded, install it or just revisit and it runs with no connection: the app, the motor database, and the simulation are all client-side.
-Only the live-weather re-run needs a signal.
+Yes — once loaded, install it or just revisit and it runs with no connection: the app, the motor database, the simulation, and the bundled sample designs are all client-side, cached for the pad.
+So are these documentation pages, including the limitations log — the question of how far to trust a number is one you ask at the pad, not at a desk.
+Only the live-weather re-run and the first RocketPy download need a signal.

 It couldn't read my file, or a part was skipped.